Table of Contents

 Should You Buy Now or Wait for Vera Rubin?

-Buy now in most cases.
-The only buyers who should consider waiting are enterprise datacenter teams with Q3 to Q4 2026 procurement cycles and the flexibility to delay.
 Everyone else, from researchers and developers to startups deploying their first GPU server, should buy Blackwell hardware today.
+Workstation Vera Rubin availability is unconfirmed and likely 2027.
 Here is the reasoning by buyer profile.

 If you have a workload running now, every day you wait is a day of lost productivity.
 Blackwell GPUs are shipping, proven, and will remain supported for years.
 Vera Rubin won't make your B300 obsolete.
 It will make the next generation faster.